INSPECTING WINTERIZED/FORECLOSED HOMES

 Taking the call and making sure the utilities are on

 So you got the call from a new client and they booked an inspection with your company.
 Congratulations!
 You ask all the obvious questions when scheduling the inspection.
 You find out the home is winterized/ foreclosed and vacant.

 Inspecting a winterized/foreclosed home does not entail a different inspection report or different inspection procedures compared to a lived-in home.
 Yet there are definitely issues that can arise in a winterized/foreclosed home that you typically will not come across in a lived in home, for obvious reasons.

 When booking any inspection, one of the most important questions you can ask your client is “are all of the utilities on?”
 We are talking about electric, gas and water.
 The only way we can properly inspect the different items throughout the home is if these systems are on and functioning.
-As home inspectors if you are following the NAHI standards of Practice it specifically states we are not required to activate electrical systems or branch systems which are not energized, or inspect any system that are shut down or secured or operate any main, branch or fixture valves except the ones stated in the SOP.
 By taking the chance and operating something that is shut down or turned off, you increase your liability tremendously.